openprocurement/openprocurement.auctions.dgf/docs/source/tutorial.rst

   :code:

-It is the organizer's duty to upload and confirm the protocol, although the award will not switch the status to "pending.payment" automatically.

-.. include:: tutorial/verify-protocol.http
- :code:

 Within **20 business days after becoming a candidate** he/she must provide payment and organizer has the same time to confirm the payment.
 Otherwise, the award will automatically become "unsuccessful":